CSU-GeoTech-BIM/3D-Thermal-Digital-Twin-Framework/README.md

    Open `Grasshopper/mesh model construct.gh` to reconstruct watertight meshes for frozen regions.

 5. **Export for simulation**
-   Export final 3D meshes to your preferred numerical platform (e.g., Griddle, FLAC3D, or other FDM/thermal solvers).
+   Export watertight meshes from Grasshopper; use **Griddle** (mesh generation) to build simulation grids where needed, then import into numerical solvers such as **FLAC3D** or other FDM/thermal engines.

 ---